CODE OF PRACTICE

 A feminist art institution refuses to abide by the unwritten criteria of the culture industry as we know it today.
 The art world is based on a system of competition, in which only those who demonstrate the requisite endurance, ambition, strength, assertiveness succeed.
 A feminist art institution advocates other values and virtues.
 It takes into account human weakness, frailty and fatigue, and prioritises human relationships over ‘performance’.
 It sets itself different rules within the framework of its possibilities.

-The following art institutions have declared themselves bound by this Code of Practice: Artwall, Display, etc. gallery, INI Project, Jindrich Chalupecky Society, tranzit.cz, Institute of Anxiety, Kapitál
+The following institutions have declared themselves bound by this Code of Practice: Artalk, Artwall, Display, etc. gallery, INI Project, Institute of Anxiety, Jindrich Chalupecky Society, Kapitál, New Aliens Agency, Synth Library Prague, tranzit.cz,

 We would like to offer our warmest thanks to Ewa Majewska, Xabier Arakistain, Giovanna Zapperi and Luba Kobová for their inspiration.